deepixel-inc/WristLandmarkTracker/README.md

 success = wrist.init("dp_wrist_2025.lic")
 ```

-Loads embedded model from encrypted memory using the license key.
+Loads the embedded model from encrypted memory using the license key.

 ---